SchwarzIT/onyx/.changeset/yummy-horses-allow.md

 - when labelled marks are used, the tooltip will now be positioned top
 - remove `disableTooltip` property in favor of new `tooltip` property that also allows customizing the tooltip value
 - removed `errorMessages` and `successMessages` property which were inconsistent with other form components.
 Use `error` and `success` instead
+- fix: error message not shown when slider is touched